-Development of the site is proposed to comprise roads, about 134 attached and detached dwellings and associated services as part of the seniors living facility.
-The development of the site is predominantly located on the western and middle parts of the site.
+Development of the site is proposed to comprise roads, houses and associated services as part of the residential subdivision.
 A concept plan by the client is shown in Appendix B, attached.

 8. Comments

 8.1 Location of Workings

 The inferred location of the workings represented by RT603 is shown in Drawing 2, attached.